Yorkshire Dance presents

 Tickets: £8 | £6 concessions

-This evening brings together artists from Sketch 3 to reflect, share and focus on the role of a dramaturg in the creation of contemporary performance.
+Sketch brings together artists from Yorkshire Dance’s most recent professional development programme, to reflect, share and focus on the role of a dramaturg in the creation of contemporary performance.

-They have been encouraged to question their work and to become their own dramaturgs, exploring the full potential of their ideas.
+Working intensively with Peggy Olislaegers over the past five months, the artists have been encouraged to question their work and to become their own dramaturgs, exploring the full potential of their concepts and ideas.

-This evening will include Peggy Olislaegers live-directing new material from Christopher Owen, Sardoville (Phil Sanger, Azzurra Ardovini and Josh Wille) and Simone Kenyon & Neil Callaghan.
+The exhilarating evening will consist of Peggy Olislaegers live-directing new material from Christopher Owen, Sardoville and Simone Kenyon & Neil Callaghan.

 Sketch is a 6 month development opportunity for dance makers with an interest in developing a new dance idea with a focus on dramaturgical practice.